asmasonomics/asmasonomics.github.io/about2_group.markdown

 {% include profile_page_cols.html
 	file = "/assets/images/MarcelloBeltrami.png"
 	content = "Marcello graduated with a first class Microbiology BSc from the University of Reading.
 During his second year he realized that there was a possibility of merging two of his biggest passions: computer science and biology.
 As a result, he pursued a Masters in Bioinformatics at the University of Birmingham, where his research project involved analysing RNA-seq data of glioblastoma multiforme cell lines to determine the effect of drug resistance mutations on pathway regulation.
 Marcello joined the Mason lab as a Bioinformatics Technician in September 2024."
 %}

-<span style="font-size:1.1em;">Charlotte Garton</span> *MSc by Research student*<br/>
-{% include profile_page_cols.html
-	file = "/assets/images/CharlotteGarton.jpg"
-	content = "Charlotte completed her BSc in Biology at the University of York, where she developed a keen interest in cancer biology, epigenetics, and bioinformatics.
-Her undergraduate studies included a year in industry, during which she focused on whole genome sequencing of <i>Salmonella enterica</i> for serotype prediction and single nucleotide variant (SNV) analysis.
-For her final year project, she studied transcription factor binding and epigenetic modifications in prostate cancer.
-In September 2024, Charlotte began her MSc project, utilising a multi-modal bioinformatics approach to investigate sex-specific dysregulation of the COMPASS complex in bladder cancer."
-%}

 <span style="font-size:1.1em;">Hugo Aguado</span> *MSc by Research student*<br/>